NexarDeveloper/nexar-users-demo-winforms/README.md

 Note that StrawberryShake generated code must be compiled as netstandard.
 That is why it is in the separate project `Nexar.Client` (netstandard).
 The main project `Nexar.Users` (net472) references `Nexar.Client`.

+Note the custom post build command in .csproj which publishes `Nexar.Client` to the output.
+This step is needed in order to correctly assemble all dependencies including used packages.